varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 vcl_hash
 ~~~~~~~~

-Called after `vcl_recv` to create a hash value for the request,
+Called after `vcl_recv` to create a hash value for the request.
+This is
-unless `vcl_recv` already did that.
-This is used as the key to store and look up objects in the cache.
+used as a key to look up the object in Varnish.

 The `vcl_hash` subroutine may terminate with calling ``return()`` with one
 of the following keywords: